bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 .. image:: /static/training_manual/labels/quadrant_offset_options.png
    :align: center

-* Hide the point symbols by editing the layer style as usual, and setting the size of the :guilabel:`Ellipse marker` width and height to :kbd:`0`:
+* Now in the style edit page, hide the point symbols by setting the marker to :guilabel:`Ellipse marker` and the width and height to :kbd:`0`:

 .. image:: /static/training_manual/labels/hide_point_marker.png
    :align: center